 Welcome to filemakerstandards.org

-This web site and the coding standards presented on these pages here are for developers using the FileMaker Pro database software application.
+This web site and the coding standards presented here are for developers using the FileMaker Pro database software application.
 They are maintained and documented by a core group of contributors familiar with developing FileMaker Pro applications.
-The following topics are

 There are two primary aspects covered on this site.
 The first is a Coding Style Guide and the second is Best Practices.
 The information provided is being cultivated in order to facilitate "clean reading" and well functioning FileMaker solutions.
 Please note that this site is not attempting to promote a solution "framework".
 While we do provide a starter file, the use of the documented best practices is obviously voluntary to the extent which it will benefit anyone who is able to reference the documentation maintained on this site.